First Measurement of the $\nu_e$ and $\nu_\mu$ Interaction Cross Sections at the LHC with FASER's Emulsion Detector: Event reconstruction and selection

 The selection efficiencies for $\nu_e$ CC, $\bar{\nu}_e$ CC, $\nu_\mu$ CC, and $\bar{\nu}_\mu$ CC events are shown in Figure~\ref{fig:selection_efficiencies}.
 Due to the helicity combination, leptons in anti-neutrino events are more boosted, and the other particles have less energy, than in neutrino events.
 Consequently, the efficiency of anti-neutrino events to pass the vertex selection is slightly lower than that of neutrino events.

 Systematic uncertainties related to the signal expectation are summarized in Table~\ref{tab:systematic_uncertainty_n_exp}.
 The systematic uncertainty from tungsten thickness is estimated based on the variation of the measured plate thickness.
 The systematic uncertainty from the LOS position is estimated by varying the detector alignment with the LOS by $\pm$1~cm.
-The systematic uncertainty from hadronization in the neutrino interaction simulation is estimated using five different \texttt{PYTHIA} physics tunes, varying the hadronization parameters~\cite{HadModelGENIEv3}.
+The systematic uncertainty from hadronization in the neutrino interaction simulation is estimated using five different \texttt{PYTHIA} physics tunes, varying the hadronization parameters~\cite{GENIE:2021wox}.
 The systematic uncertainty related to the reconstruction, including kinematical measurements, is estimated by varying the track segment efficiency from the nominal value of 90\% to the worst case of 80\%.
-The relative difference of the selection efficiencies is 16\% for $\nu_e$ CC and 12\% for $\nu_\mu$ CC events.
 Other systematic uncertainties in the reconstruction are sub-dominant, and an overall reconstruction systematic uncertainty of 20\% is assigned.

 The systematic uncertainties listed in Table~\ref{tab:systematic_uncertainty_n_exp} for $\nu_e$ are dominated by the flux uncertainty, with the hadronization and reconstruction uncertainties contributing at the 20\% level.
 The flux uncertainty is dominant for $\nu_e$ since a significant fraction of $\nu_e$ originates from decays of charm hadrons, which have large uncertainties in their forward production.
 For $\nu_\mu$, the flux uncertainty is sub-dominant, with the hadronization and reconstruction uncertainties dominating.